marigold-dev/training-dapp-2/README.md

 - `let feedbackMessage = {receiver : feedback[0] ,feedback: feedback[1]}` prepares the trace including the feedback message and the feedback contract creator
 - `{...store,pokeTraces : Map.add(Tezos.get_source(), feedbackMessage , store.pokeTraces) }` add the new trace to the global trace map

 Just compile the contract.
-Check if it passes correctly
+Check if it passes correctly.

+> Note : remove the file `pokeGame.parameterList.jsligo` to remove all unnecessary error logs as we don't need to maintain this file

 ```bash
 TAQ_LIGO_IMAGE=ligolang/ligo:next taq compile pokeGame.jsligo